Electrical safety

 287.1(1) An employer shall ensure that the entrance to a room containing an electrical hazard is marked with conspicuous warning signs, symbols or tags stating that entry by unauthorized persons is prohibited.

-A part of a building that has its own walls, floor and ceiling and is usually used for a particular purpose where electrical hazards are present.
+A room is considered a part of a building with its walls, floor, and ceiling and is usually used for a particular purpose where electrical hazards are present.
 An electrical hazard would not be present if the electrical equipment is in a normal equipment condition.
-See Question 1.
+Refer to the first page of this document for more information.

 Note: This regulation supplements the warning notice requirements for high-voltage installations per the Canadian Electrical Code clause 36-006.